lvsn/SpotLight/README.md

 ## Acknowledgements

 This research was supported by NSERC grants RGPIN 2020-04799 and ALLRP 586543-23, Mitacs and Depix.
 Computing resources were provided by the Digital Research Alliance of Canada.
 The authors thank Zheng Zeng, Yannick Hold-Geoffroy and Justine Giroux for their help as well as all members of the lab for discussions and proofreading help.

+## Notes about non working versions

+For some reason, there are NaN outputs in the conv_in module when running pytorch with torch-2.6.0+cu126 and torch-2.7.0+cu128.
+With torch 2.7-cu118, the conv_in is fine, but the vae decoder has trouble

 ## Citing SpotLight